kaneplusplus/icd-10-cm-embedding/README.md

 better understand the relationships between these categories or specific conditions in the the 50-dimensional embedding.
-For convenience, the projects page includes an `.rds` file containing the available embeddings along with their urls, which can be retrieved from the R console.
+For convenience, the projects page includes an `.rds` file containing the available embeddings along with their URLs, which can be retrieved from the R console.
 The code categores can then be visualized by performing another dimension reduction (in this case we will use the Rtsne package), to 2 dimensions and presented them to a scatter plot as shown below.